seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **Lord Chief-Justice**
 What! you are as a candle, the better part burnt
 out.

-**FALSTAFF**
-A wassail candle, my lord, all tallow: if I did say
-of wax, my growth would approve the truth.

-**Lord Chief-Justice**
 There is not a white hair on your face but should
 have his effect of gravity.

 **FALSTAFF**